 How do probiotics help with constipation?

 Do you remember what we said about probiotics being in charge of enzyme production that breaks down food molecules?
 Similarly, your colon also needs these enzymes to break down stool.
-When the stool is broken down, it is easy to get things moving in your lower bowels.
+It is easy to get things moving in your lower bowels when the stool is broken down .
 Did you know that the CDC cites dehydration as one of the chief causes of constipation?

 Drinking more water is hence beneficial in easing your digestive process.
-However, this doesn’t work as fast when you’re already constipated.
-When you’re dehydrated your body will draw moisture out of stool making it harder to pass.
-This explains why constipation is characterized by hard and painful stool.
+However, this doesn’t work as fast if you’re already constipated.
+When you’re dehydrated, your body will draw moisture out of stool making it harder to pass.
+This is why constipation is characterized by hard and painful stool.
 Probiotics in this case will release necessary enzymes that break down the stool.
 But let’s address that question you’ve been aching to ask.
 Do probiotics help with constipation if they didn’t prevent it?

 Yes, probiotics are naturally occurring but sometimes you just need an extra dose.
 Why?
 The bad bacteria in our gut outgrows the friendly bacteria for several reasons.
 Have you suffered from constipation after being sick?
 This is because medication such as antibiotics doesn’t discriminate and kills both the harmful and friendly bacteria.
 Another cause of constipation is a poor diet lacking in fiber and high in sugar.
 The latter feeds pathogenic bacteria catalyzing its growth.
 The result is that you don’t have enough probiotics to ease in digestion.

 Not enough to break down food molecules or stool for that matter.
 In such instances, your gastrointestinal tract needs to get a boost of probiotics.
 Findings of a recent PubMed study established that taking probiotics is highly effective in easing constipation.